Women and the Opioids Epidemic: The Need for a Woman-Centered Response

 Many communities have created programs and policies to ensure that naloxone is widely available for use in the community—not just by first responders.
 Nationwide, state regulators can do more, however, to ensure that the product is readily available when needed. by allowing and/or promoting community-level prescriptions, co-prescriptions, third-party prescriptions, and prescribing power for pharmacists.
 Other ideas include making naloxone OTC and placing naloxone kits in the AED cabinets that are found in many in public spaces, like airports.

-It is well-established that the country does not have enough substance abuse prevention and treatment programs to meet the needs of those struggling with addiction and opioid use disorder.
+The U.S. does not have enough substance abuse prevention and treatment programs to meet the needs of those struggling with addiction and opioid use disorder.
 Exacerbating this challenge is the fact that MAT drugs and programs are not made available to all women equally—which particularly impacts low-income women and women of color.

-Recent research indicates that White substance abusers are disproportionately benefitting from prescriptions for buprenorphine, a MAT drug that reduces cravings for opioids and helps prevent overdoses.
+Recent research indicates that White substance abusers are disproportionately benefiting from prescriptions for buprenorphine, a MAT drug that reduces cravings for opioids and helps prevent overdoses.
 A recent assessment of two national surveys of physician-reported prescriptions, containing information on 13.4 million medical encounters, found that the number of buprenorphine prescriptions rose dramatically from 2012 to 2015.
 There was, however, no corresponding increase in the number of prescriptions written for African Americans or other people of color.
 The research suggests that White substance abusers are the ones primarily getting these prescriptions.

 To address these problems, regulators can eliminate requirements for special training in order to prescribe buprenorphine, set caps on the number of substance-abusing patients a provider can manage on the drug, and expand access to MAT throughout a broad array of primary care settings.